clash-lang/clash-formal.org/content/_index.md

 </p>

 <p>
-We particularly focus on the formal verification of functional hardware designs together with their concomitant hardware-to-software interfaces.
-A research area, which is still less explored than for example pure Haskell program verification.
-The goal is a fully featured ecosystem of tightly interconnected design tools and methodologies, which captures the whole spectrum of software, hardware and formal reasoning as well as their connected methodologies.
+We particularly focus on the formal verification of functional hardware designs together with their hardware-to-software interfaces.
+A research area which is still less explored than for example pure Haskell program verification.
+The goal is a fully featured ecosystem of tightly interconnected design tools and methodologies which captures the whole spectrum of software, hardware and formal reasoning as well as their connected methodologies.
 </p>

 </div>